ostinelli/syn/README.md

 	Key = any()
 ```

-To unregister a previously a Key:
+To unregister a previously registered Key:

 ```erlang
 syn:unregister(Key) -> ok | {error, Error}.